 - HK$600 for the annual company secretary parking fee.

 - Yearly register address parking fee of HK$ 600

 - HK$300 for HKCPA document certification fee for the bank account.

-Alongside that, there are other optional services which may require you to spend a couple of extra bucks.
+Alongside that, there are other optional services that may require you to spend a couple of extra bucks.
 These will include;

 - Nominee shareholder parking- HK$ 600 annually per beneficiary owner.